kubernetes-retired/service-catalog/docs/migration-apiserver-to-crds.md

 helm rollback catalog 1 --cleanup-on-fail --no-hooks
 ```

 The migration job PVC with the data about your Service Catalog resources still exists after the rollback.
-You can run migration again to restore them.
+You can run the upgrade again to restore them.